-A silly and completely forgettable teen comedy that stumbles on cliché after cliché while rarely being funny with all those artificial conflicts and uninspired dialogue (despite a few good moments here and there), but at least it has a heart.
+A silly and completely forgettable teen comedy that is rarely funny and only offers us cliché after cliché after cliché, with a lot of artificial conflicts and uninspired dialogue (despite a few good moments here and there); but at least it is a good thing that it has a heart.

 Starts off okay, had high hopes, but average in the end.
 Not awful, but not memorable either.
 Kind of a gay American Pie feel to it, but the sequels, not the original cast ones.
 Okay for the free rental it was, but not a movie I would buy or rewatch.
 If you like teen movies, and it's free on TV, you might not find it a total waste of an hour and a half.